Greek island hopping for adults

 The perfect combination

-Juggling kids, career and ageing parents means that these days I like my holidays just a little bit luxurious and 100% hassle-free.
-We decided on Simpson Travel as I really needed someone to figure out the logistics for me rather than spending hours lost on beautiful websites.
+Juggling kids, career and ageing parents means that these days I like my holidays just a little bit luxurious and 100% hassle-free, and I really prefer someone to figure out the logistics for me rather than spending hours lost on beautiful websites.
 Zoe in the London office came to the rescue with three twin-centre suggestions, allowing for a bit more exploring than a single base holiday, whilst still making sure the trip would be totally relaxing.
-Kefalonia, Ithaca, Meganissi and Lefkada all made it to the short list, but in the end we decided to combine Corfu and Sivota on the Greek mainland, seduced by the gorgeous accommodation at the Rou Estate and Simpson’s own White Orchid hotel.
+Ithaca, Meganissi and Lefkada all made it to the short list, but in the end we decided to combine Corfu and Sivota on the Greek mainland, seduced by the gorgeous accommodation at the Rou Estate and Simpson’s own White Orchid hotel.

 The Rou Estate on Corfu